Browse the Guide:

 Transcripts available.
 Ms91-062.

 GARDNER FAMILY.
 PAPERS, 1889-1937.
 0.1 cu. ft.
 Residents of Shawsville (Montgomery County), Virginia.
 Letters home from John Sessler Gardner, living in Florida; Montgomery County property tax receipts of William Redman Gardner; and ephemera.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-096.

 GARRETT, SAMUEL EDWIN (c.1835-1865).
 LETTERS, 1861-1865.
 0.1 cu. ft.